sp4aCemAn/javaGames/README.md

-this is been made by james shufelt
+This has been made by James Shufelt

-soruces used for basic game loop https://www.youtube.com/@RealTutsGML
+sources used for basic game heartbeat https://www.youtube.com/@RealTutsGML

+Code is free and open to use

+Please do not repurpose for academically dishonest reasons.

 # javaGames